Solaris (1972 film): Casting

 Tarkovsky initially wanted his ex-wife, Irma Raush, to play Hari, but after meeting actress Bibi Andersson in June 1970 decided that she was better for the role.
 Wishing to work with Tarkovsky, Andersson agreed to be paid in roubles.
 Ultimately, Natalya Bondarchuk, whom Tarkovsky met when they were students at the State Institute of Cinematography, was cast as Hari; Bondarchuk had introduced the novel Solaris to him.
 Tarkovsky auditioned Bondarchuk in 1970 but decided she was too young for the part.
 Tarkovsky instead recommended Bondarchuk to director Larisa Shepitko, who cast her in You and Me (1971).
 Half a year later, Tarkovsky screened You and Me and was so impressed by her performance that he decided to cast Bondarchuk as Hari.

-Tarkovsky cast Lithuanian actor Donatas Banionis as Kelvin, the Estonian actor Jüri Järvet as Snaut, the Russian actor Anatoly Solonitsyn as Sartorius, the Ukrainian actor Nikolai Grinko as Kelvin's father, and the Russian actress Olga Barnet as Kelvin's mother.
+Tarkovsky cast Donatas Banionis as Kelvin, Jüri Järvet as Snaut, Anatoly Solonitsyn as Sartorius, Nikolai Grinko as Kelvin's father, and Olga Barnet as Kelvin's mother.
 Tarkovsky had already worked with Solonitsyn, who played Andrei Rublev, and with Grinko, who appeared in Andrei Rublev and Ivan's Childhood (1962).
 Tarkovsky thought Solonitsyn and Grinko would need extra directorial assistance.
 After filming was almost completed, Tarkovsky ranked the actors and performances thusly: Bondarchuk, Järvet, Solonitsyn, Banionis, Dvorzhetsky, and Grinko; he also wrote in his diary that "Natalya B. has outshone everybody".